 A photocell produces an electrical signal, which is directly proportional to the light reflected from the solution.
-An amplifier boosts the electrical signal and transfers it to the internal circuit, which can finally convert the signal into a readable form.
+An amplifier boosts the electrical signal and transfers it to the internal circuit, finally converting the signal into a readable form.
 The readings in a digital meter can be noted down, and a standard graph between absorption and transmittance can be plotted accordingly.

-A spectrophotometer helps in the qualitative analysis like the properties (type, molecular weight and structure of different compounds), as the different compounds absorb light at different wavelengths.
+A spectrophotometer helps in the qualitative analysis of the properties like type, molecular weight and structure of different compounds, as the different compounds absorb light at different wavelengths.
 Aliphatic or acyclic hydrocarbons or their derivatives absorb light at a wavelength ranging between 220-280 nm.

-It also helps in quantitative analysis of proteins, enzymes, the amino acid (tyrosine), and blood glucose level by using UV-visible spectrophotometer.
+It also helps in quantitative analysis of proteins, enzymes, amino acid (tyrosine), and blood glucose level by using a UV-visible spectrophotometer.